scipy-conference/scipy_proceedings/papers/morley/my_paper.rst

 more frequently used two dimensional counterpart.
 A GUI interface is also under development to provide users with a point-and-click way to add field lines, browse a time series of data, and quickly customize plots.
-Though these future features are important, *PyBats* has already become a viable open-source alternative to current, proprietary solutions.
+Though these future features are important, *PyBats* has already become a viable free alternative to current, proprietary solutions.